What is SOCKS proxy? Definition, SOCKS5 & benefits explained

 • Transparent pricing: Avoid free proxy lists as they are often unsafe.
 Look for reasonably priced services that offer a money-back guarantee so you can test stability first.

-7. How to maximize your SOCKS5 speed
+8. How to maximize your SOCKS5 speed

 Since speed is the main advantage of a SOCKS proxy, you want to ensure your setup is fully optimized.
 Try these four techniques to improve your connection performance.

-• Minimize physical distance
+8.1.
+Minimize physical distance

 The physical distance between your device and the server directly affects latency.
 Always pick a server location geographically close to you for the best speeds.
-You should only choose distant servers if you specifically need to bypass a regional block.

-• Prioritize server quality
+8.2.
+Prioritize server quality

 A lightweight software client is helpful, but the provider’s infrastructure matters most.
 Ensure you choose a reputable SOCKS5 provider that invests in high-bandwidth servers.
-You want to avoid overcrowded shared servers to prevent congestion.

-• Enable Remote DNS resolution
+8.3.
+Enable remote DNS resolution

-Local DNS lookups can create delays and expose your activity.
-Configure your application to use Remote DNS resolution.
-This forces the proxy to handle the lookup and keeps your traffic flow efficient.
+Local DNS lookups can create delays and expose your browsing activity.
+Configure your application to use remote DNS resolution.

-• Manage background bandwidth
+8.4.
+Manage background bandwidth

-Background apps like cloud backups or updates will choke your connection.
-Close unnecessary applications when you need maximum speed.
-You can also use the Quality of Service (QoS) feature on your router to prioritize traffic from your specific proxy port.
+You can also use the Quality of Service (QoS) feature on your router to prioritize traffic from your specific proxy port, ensuring it receives bandwidth before lower-priority background tasks.

-8. How to set up a SOCKS5 proxy
+9. How to set up a SOCKS5 proxy

 Setting up a SOCKS proxy is slightly more manual than installing a VPN app.
 You typically have two options: configuring it for a specific application to keep your other traffic normal, or setting it up for your entire operating system.